 This information is for people who have contact with the Commission about corruption issues.
-This includes people who make a referral, who are asked to provide information or attend an interview or hearing, or who becomed aware that the Commission is conducting an investigation that could affect their interests.
-It is about their rights and obligations under the National Anti-Corruption Commission Act 2022 (Cth) (NACC Act).
+This includes people who have made a referral, been asked to provide information or attend an interview or hearing, or who have become aware the Commission is conducting an investigation that could affect their interests.

 Who can I tell?